boshtannik/embedded-nano-mesh/README.md

 Usage examples can be found here:
 - [linux](https://github.com/boshtannik/nano-mesh-linux-example)

-# Usage
-## Main Components
+## Usage
-The central component of this protocol is the `Node` structure, which offers a user-friendly interface for actions like send, receive, broadcast, ping-pong, and send message with transaction.
+The central component of this protocol is the `Node` structure, which offers interface for actions like send, receive, broadcast, ping-pong, and send message with transaction.
 The `Node` should be constantly updated by call its `update` method, it - does all internal work:
 - routes packets trough the network, transits packets that were sent to other devices
 - handles special packets like `ping` and `pong`, or any kind of transaction one.
 - saves received packets that wil lbe available trough `receive` method.
+- sends packets, that are in the `send` queue.

 To initialize a `Node`, you need to provide two values:
 - `ExactAddressType`: Represents the device's identification address in the node pool.